-Austria is one of the top 10 countries to live, it provides great opportunities for work and family life while opening the neighboring countries for exploration.
-Statistics show, that almost third expats plan to stay for their entire life in Austria.
+Austria is one of the top 10 countries to live in.
+It provides great opportunities for work & family life and opens the neighboring countries for exploration.
+Statistics show that almost third expats plan to stay for their entire life in Austria.

-Three most common reasons why people come here are:
+The three most common reasons why people come to Austria are:

-Austria most popular among Americans (7%), Italian (6%) and British (5%).
-Reasons they move to Austria are obvious, Austria has top industries such as IT, technology, software which are offering perspective jobs for international professionals.
+Austria is most popular among Americans (7%), Italians (6%), and British (5%).
+Reasons they move to Austria are obvious: Austria has top industries such as IT, technology, and software, offering perspective jobs for international professionals.

-Austria famous for quality and affordable high education, most famous and oldest University of Vienna greet each year thousands of multicultural students.
+Austria is famous for quality and affordable high education, the most famous and oldest University of Vienna, thousands of multicultural students each year.

-However, expats have seen downsides while living in European Center, like the cost of living, high taxation and difficulties of communication due to lack of English/German.
+However, expats have seen downsides while living in European Center, like the cost of living, high taxation, and communication difficulties due to lack of English/German.

-In addition to downsides, rankings for personal happiness in Austria are only satisfactory.
+In addition, rankings for personal happiness in Austria are only satisfactory.
 The reason for this might be the difficulty of settling in.
 Accordingly to statistics, Austria reaches a poor 54th place out of 67 in the Ease of Settling In Index.

 The perceived lack of friendliness of the locals, the trouble finding friends, and the difficulty of learning the local language are the main factors that bring Austria so far down in this category.
 It all makes the life of foreign citizens difficult in Austria.

 26% of respondents are not happy with the local attitude towards expats.
-On the other hand, 61% of foreigners say, that they feel at home in Austrian culture, while 58% have no problems with living in Mozart country without good German skills.
+On the other hand, 61% of foreigners say they feel at home in Austrian culture, while 58% have no problems living in Mozart country without good German skills.

-Austria has advantages and drawbacks, every country does.
-Here are 17 reasons why should never move to Austria.
+Austria has advantages and drawbacks, as every country does.
+Here are 17 reasons why you should never move to Austria.

 Reason 1.
 The High Living Expenses